lmebo17/MACS-Coursework/README.md

-All of my CS university coursework.
+All of my CS university coursework. @FreeUniversityOfTbili